nfroidure/nfroidure.github.io/README.md

 brew install imagemagick --with-librsvg
 ```

+## Publishing
+To publish a new version of the blog, just run `gulp publish`

 ## License
 The assets, graphics, illustrations and text contents are © myself.
 The
  code is licensed under the MIT license.